athomasoriginal/clojurescript-30/03-drumkit/README.md

 ## Naming Conventions

 `core.cljs` is a naming convention.
 This is the equivalent of `drumkit/index.js` in JS world.
-You could call it anything you wanted really.
+You could call it anything you want really.

 ## defs

-what happens when a variable is assigned in global and than a parameter has the same name?
-Can you write them with let's instead?
+when you use `def` these become global variables in Clojure.
+For this reason, we usually put defs at the top.
+One of the reasons for this is because Clojure is read from bottom to top.

 ## Formatting strings